opsschool/curriculum/config_management.rst

 other minion resources.
 For the full list of modules please take a look `this page <https://salt.readthedocs.org/en/latest/ref/modules/all/index.html>`_.

-One of the modules Salt can use is called **cmd**, it has the method **run** which accepts as arguments a string which will be executed as a command on minions and the resulted data will be outputted prefixed with minion name.
+One of the modules provided by Salt, is the **cmd** module.
+It has the **run** method, which accepts a string as arguments.
+The string is the exact command line which will be executed on the minions and contains both the command name and command's arguments.
+The result of the command execution will be listed on master with the minion name as prefix.

 For example, to run command ``uptime`` on our slave we will fire: